Spike Lee's 'BlacKkKlansman' hailed as 'wake-up call' on racism in America

 The movie tells the true story of how a black police detective infiltrated the Ku Klux Klan during the 1970s.

-Several critics have already hailed "BlacKkKlansman" has Lee's best effort in years, highlighting its use of satire, humor and sobering racial tension to tell a story very much relevant in 2018.
+Several critics have already hailed "BlacKkKlansman" as Lee's best effort in years, highlighting its use of satire, humor and sobering racial tension to tell a story very much relevant in 2018.

-Washington, Denzel's eldest son, leads a cast that includes Topher Grace as KKK Grand Wizard David Duke and Corey Hawkins as civil rights leader Stokely Carmichael.
+Washington, the eldest son of Denzel Washington, leads a cast that includes Topher Grace as KKK Grand Wizard David Duke and Corey Hawkins as civil rights leader Stokely Carmichael.

 According to Variety's Ramin Setoodeh and Brett Lang, Lee will be a "strong contender" for Cannes' best-director prize.

-At a press conference Tuesday, the filmmaker fiercely criticized the presidents' handling of the white supremacist rallies in Charlottesville, which resulted in the death of 32-year-old Heather Heyer and dozens of injuries.
+At a news conference Tuesday, the filmmaker fiercely criticized the president's handling of the white supremacist rallies in Charlottesville, Virginia, which resulted in the death of 32-year-old Heather Heyer and dozens of injuries.
 Trump said the rallies included "some very fine people on both sides."

-The president, Lee said, failed to fully denounce the KKK, alt-right and Nazis who had gathered to protest the removal of a statue of Confederate general Robert E. Lee last August.
+The president, Lee said, failed to fully denounce the KKK, members of the alt-right and Nazis who had gathered to protest the removal of a statue of Confederate Gen. Robert E. Lee last August.

-"BlacKkKlansman" concludes with a montage of the chaos that erupted in Charlottesville, including a graphic scene of the Heyer's murder — which Lee said he only included with permission of Heyer's mother.
+"BlacKkKlansman" concludes with a montage of the chaos that erupted in Charlottesville, including a graphic scene of Heyer's death, which Lee said he included with the permission of Heyer's mother.

-The movie's official release date of August 10 was timed to coincide with the one year anniversary of the Charlottesville rallies.
+The movie's official release date of Aug.
+10 was timed to coincide with the anniversary of the Charlottesville rallies.